syoummer/brainwave/README.md

 ---

+## 🚀 **Get Started Today!**

+### Desktop Users
+Download the latest release and enjoy a native desktop experience with integrated AI transcription.

+### Web Users
+Clone the repository and run `npm run dev` to start the web server.

+### Developers
+Contribute to both the Electron desktop app and web application - all in one codebase!

+---

-*Transform your voice into text with Brainwave!*
+*Transform your voice into text with Brainwave - Available as Desktop App & Web Application!* 🎤✨